Learn how to improve battery life on your Samsung Galaxy S4 Active. You can also use power saving mode to extend the battery performance.

-On certain types of displays, such as the screen in the Galaxy Note 3, some color profiles will use less power than others.
+- On certain types of displays, such as the screen in the Galaxy S4 Active, some color profiles will use less power than others.
 For example, black will use less power than white.
 So if you have a black background then your phone should conserve battery a little better.

-The closest feature that the Galaxy Note 3 has to a color profile editor is the ‘Screen mode’ option in Settings.
+- The closest feature that the Galaxy S4 Active has to a color profile editor is the ‘Screen mode’ option in Settings.
 You can get to this by going to Settings > Display > Screen mode.
 It will allow you to choose from four different profiles.

 Adjust your screen brightness

-When it comes to battery life, low brightness is better, but you may want to take advantage of the ‘Automatic brightness’ option so that your Galaxy Note 3 will automatically become brighter when you’re out in the sun.
+- When it comes to battery life, low brightness is better, but you may want to take advantage of the ‘Automatic brightness’ option so that your Galaxy S4 Active will automatically become brighter when you’re out in the sun.

 Change the screen timeout settings

-Samsung has included a lot of clever features in the Galaxy Note 3, such as the ability to tell whether or not you’re looking at the phone directly and adjusting the display as necessary.
+- Samsung has included a lot of clever features in the Galaxy S4 Active, such as the ability to tell whether or not you’re looking at the phone directly and adjusting the display as necessary.
 But if you have this feature turned off, you’ll want to check your screen timeout settings.